 Defining the interface by which Users, including potential Job Originators are associated with the Cloud.

 Defining the interface between the User and the local component that provides the User’s interface with the cloud (the User Client), this being part of an application (or operating system) than can be assumed to be proprietary.

+Defining Cloud based access to the Resource Service.

 Design Requirements

-Because the PWG Cloud Imaging Model requires two asynchronous sets of interactions to complete any User to Printer action, the design requirements of the PWG Cloud Imaging Model are presented in terms of the requirements on Client-side interactions between the User (operating though the Cloud Print Client) and the Cloud and Device-side interactions between the Imaging Device (seen though the Cloud Print Manager) and the Cloud.
-Considering the Out-of-Scope items, the design requirements are limited to defining or referencing an existing definition of the User Client to Cloud interface on the Client-side, and the Cloud Fax/Print/Scan Service to Cloud Fax/Print/Scan Manager interface on the Device-side.
+Because the PWG Cloud Imaging Model requires two asynchronous sets of interactions to complete any User to Device action, the design requirements of the PWG Cloud Imaging Model are presented in terms of the requirements on Client-side interactions between the User (operating though the Cloud User Client) and the Cloud Imaging Service and Device-side interactions between the Imaging Device (seen though the Cloud Imaging Device Manager) and the Cloud Imaging Service.
+Considering the Out-of-Scope items, the design requirements are limited to defining or referencing an existing definition of the User Client to Cloud Imaging Service. interface on the Client-side, and the Cloud Imaging Device Manager to Cloud Imaging Service interface on the Device-side.
 These definitions will, however, assume or impose some characteristics of the otherwise out-of-scope components.

 Client-side Design Requirements

 The User, operating though a Client, must establish a connection with the Cloud elements supporting the functions necessary for Cloud Imaging.
-As identified in 3.4, the authentication and authorization of the User, and the methods by which the printers that he can use are located are out of scope.
-Also, as with any network imaging process, the interface between the User and the Cloud Fax/Print/Scan Client is a function of the device operating system and/or the Users application and as identified in 3.4 is out of scope.
+The authentication and authorization of the User, and the methods by which the Imaging Devices that he can use are located are out of scope.
+Also, as with any network imaging process, the interface between the User and the Cloud Client is a function of the device operating system and/or the Users application and is out of scope.

-With respect to the imaging specific aspects, the User and the Cloud Fax/Print/Scan Client serve the same functions, exercise the same operations, and use one of the same imaging protocols as any imaging process that is compatible with the PWG Semantic Model as specified in the MFD Model and Common Semantics [PWG CS 5108.01].
+With respect to the imaging specific aspects, the User and the Client serve the same functions, exercise the same operations, and use one of the same imaging protocols as any imaging process that is compatible with the PWG Semantic Model as specified in the MFD Model and Common Semantics [PWG CS 5108.01].
 Therefore, Client-side requirements are:

-The Cloud Fax/Print/Scan Service follows the state and transition definitions for a Service as defined in Sections 7.1 and 7.2 of the MFD Model and Common Semantics [PWG CS 5108.01],
+The Cloud Imaging Service follows the state and transition definitions for a Service as defined in Sections 7.1 and 7.2 of the MFD Model and Common Semantics [PWG CS 5108.01],

-The Cloud Fax/Print/Scan Service follows and the Cloud Fax/Print/Scan Client recognizes the Job and Document states and transitions as defined in sections 7.2.2 and 7.2.3 of the MFD Model and Common Semantics [PWG CS 5108.01],
+The Cloud Imaging Service follows and the Cloud Client recognizes the Job and Document states and transitions as defined in sections 7.2.2 and 7.2.3 of the MFD Model and Common Semantics [PWG CS 5108.01],

-The Cloud Fax/Print/Scan Service supports the Basic MFD Interface Requests and Responses as identified in Table 1 and described in section 7.3.1 of MFD Model and Common Semantics [PWG CS 5108.01]; the Cloud Fax/Print/Scan Client uses these requests and accepts the responses to the extent compatible with the capabilities it is to supply to the User.
+The Cloud Imaging Service supports the Basic MFD Interface Requests and Responses as identified in Table 1 and described in section 7.3.1 of MFD Model and Common Semantics [PWG CS 5108.01]; the Cloud Client uses these requests and accepts the responses to the extent compatible with the capabilities it is to supply to the User.

-Cloud Fax/Print/Scan Service support of the administrative operations defined in section 7.3.2 of MFD Model and Common Semantics [PWG CS 5108.01] is optional and is NOT a requirement of the PWG Cloud Printing model as defined in this specification.
+Cloud Imaging Service support of the administrative operations defined in section 7.3.2 of MFD Model and Common Semantics [PWG CS 5108.01] is optional and is NOT a requirement of the PWG Cloud Printing model as defined in this specification.

 Device-side Requirements

-Although the registration of the printer with the Cloud Service, including communication of device capabilities and possibly User access restrictions, is out of scope, the communication of status and possibly changes in capabilities is not.
+Although the registration of the Imaging Device with the Cloud Service, including communication of device capabilities and possibly User access restrictions, is out of scope, the communication of status and possibly changes in capabilities to the Cloud Imaging Service with which that Imaging Device is identified during registration is not.